Why Is Prison Food So Bad?

 It all really boils down to considering both sides of opinion, as it is not right to serve up slop to those incarcerated on a daily basis and have them develop problems later in life due to the inherent lack of nutrition.

-Also, to be considered, the fact that prisons are punishment and not intended to be a restaurant, seeing as how they are not cooking for just one person.
-They are cooking for thousands of people who all have slightly different needs, and with that comes a host of challenges in providing prisoners a nutritionally balanced diet, along with something edible.
+Also, to consider, the fact that prisons are punishment and not intended to be a restaurant, seeing as how they are not cooking for just one person.
+They are cooking for thousands of people who all have slightly different needs, and with that comes a host of challenges in providing prisoners with a nutritionally balanced diet, along with something edible.